mitsuba-renderer/nanogui/README.rst

    (specifically, ``underscore_case`` for methods and variables rather than ``camelCase``).

-2. OpenGL 3+, GLES 2, and Metal are supported.
-GLES2 allows NanoGUI to run on ARM devices including the Raspberry Pi and in browsers via WebGL. the Metal backend supports modern Macs, iPhones, etc. NanoGUI includes generic wrappers around shaders and textures that work for all of these frameworks.
+2. OpenGL 3+, GLES 2/3, and Metal are supported.
+GLES 2 allows NanoGUI to run on ARM devices including the Raspberry Pi and in browsers via WebGL. the Metal backend supports modern Macs, iPhones, etc. NanoGUI includes generic wrappers around shaders and textures that work for all of these frameworks.